Restoring the Westminster Property in Downtown Beaumont

-- Renovation of Church Sanctuary - TBD based on fundraising
+Phase 4 - Main Sanctuary (Estimated Start Date - TBD based on fundraising)

 We are seeking a coalition of partners to work with us in this project for civic renewal in our city.
 It is essential that Beaumont complete the work of restoring residential life to its downtown.
 Increasingly, in today’s economy, smaller cities in our state are losing in a “winner take all” contest as the siren song of Austin, Houston, San Antonio and other destinations drain our talented young people who are seeking a more authentic, and safe, urban experience.
 How many of us are sick of seeing our children and grandchildren move away from our community?

 We absolutely love the Beaumont area.
 It is a testament to its hidden qualities that it is almost a rite of passage for some to move away, only to move back when they begin to miss the friendliness, the familiarity and the authentic sense of place that can only come from an organic community, where most people are locals and have been in the area for generations.
 But why should people have to move away to figure this out?
 Why can't Beaumont offer both, a stimulating and authentic urban experience, while at the same time being a great place to put down roots?